fmonsalvo/US-Frontend-Candidate-Lab/README.md

 ## Incorporate missing design elements (per psd)
 * Added the two missing pics.
 Exported as png to get the transparency for responsive (different width)
 * Added box-shadow for the invitation

+#Creation of RSVP message
+* Added a div element to present feedback to the user.
+* Added JavaScript to handle the user response to the RSVP.
+A spinner is shown inside the clicked button.
+The spinner is shown for 2 seconds and then hidden.
+Then, a message is shown to confirm the user the result of the action